SERIES HOME

 A FOCUS ON

-Sexual Health and Reproductive Justice in Panama
+Sexual Health and Reproductive Justice in Guatemala

 Habla LAC is a series that amplifies the voices of activists, professionals, and organizations working to advance sexual and reproductive health and rights in Latin America and the Caribbean.
 At a time of uncertainty for the global SRHR community—and with the International Conference on Family Planning (ICFP) taking place in Latin America for the first time - the series seeks to spotlight the region’s learnings, resistance, and innovations that can enrich global conversations and help build more just and sustainable futures.